Forms and Submission Materials

 Click here for helpful guidance on the approval criteria and Points to Consider while writing you protocol.

-All Key Personnel are required to have Human Subjects Protection with a refresher every two years.
+All Key Personnel are required to have Human Subjects Protection with a refresher every three years.
 Wills Eye Hospital employees may access the Collaborative Investigator Training Initiative program through our sister institution Thomas Jefferson University.
 Click here to access CITI.

 If this is your first time using CITI, you must register a new username and password.
 Be sure to choose "Thomas Jefferson University" as your Affiliated Institution.